-Ted Striphas is an Associate Professor in the Department of Communication & Culture at Indiana University, where he is also adjunct professor of American Studies and Cultural Studies.
+Ted Striphas is an Associate Professor in the Department of Communication at the University of Colorado-Boulder.
 His research and teaching interests include media history, theory, and criticism; the history of technology; and cultural studies.
 He is an award winning teacher and scholar.

 In addition to authoring both the book and the blog, The Late Age of Print, Ted is co-editor (with Gregory J. Shepherd & Jeffrey St. John) of Communication as…: Perspectives on Theory (Sage, 2006) and (with Kembrew McLeod) of a special issue of the journal Cultural Studies on “The Politics of Intellectual Properties” (Taylor & Francis, 2006).
 The latter can be downloaded for free.
 Really.